chaoge525/soafee_demo/documentation/manual/validation.rst

   ``ptest-runner -l`` is a useful command to list the available test suites on the image.

-Alternatively, the tests may be run as a standalone BATS script, via a runner script included in the test suite directory:
+Alternatively, a single standalone test suite may be run via a runner script included in the test suite directory:

 .. code-block:: console